AliAlsayed-2004/AliAlsayed-2004/README.md

 ## 🚀 Skills & Expertise

-- **💻 Web Development:** Designing and developing interactive websites using the latest technologies.
 - **🔐 Cybersecurity:** Performing penetration testing for websites and applications to strengthen security.
 - **📊 Database Management:** Designing and developing robust databases using **MySQL and PostgreSQL**.
 - **🐍 Scripting & Automation:** Writing professional **Python** scripts to optimize workflows and automate tasks.